Roofing Terms Glossary

 Roll roofing: Asphalt roofing products manufactured in roll form.

-Roofing tape: An asphalt-saturated tape used with asphalt cements for flashing and patching asphalt roofing.
+Roofing tape: An asphalt-saturated tape used with asphalt cement for flashing and patching asphalt roofing.

 Run: The horizontal distance from the eaves to a point directly under the ridge.
 One half the span.